mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/installing/production/upgrading/index.md

 ### <a name="masters"></a>DC/OS Masters

-Proceed with upgrading every master.
-We want to ensure that only one version of the master services is running at a time.
-Thus we shut down all masters except for one.
-This will ensure that the Mesos and Marathon leader are running one the same node with the current version.
+Proceed with upgrading every master node.
+You must ensure that only one version of the master services is running at a time.
+Therefore, shut down all master nodes except for one.
+This ensures that the Mesos and Marathon leader are running the same node with the current version.

 Upgrade all master nodes that are *not* running: